tbogdala/woolycore/README.md

 cmake -B build -DGGML_CUDA=On -DWOOLY_STATIC=On
 ```

-Keep in mind that the test excutables with CUDA linked in statically take about a gigabyte of storage each.
+Keep in mind that the test executables with CUDA linked in statically take about a gigabyte of storage each.
+Also, the current solution **does not** work for Windows builds due to MSVC behaving differently.
+Fixes
+for this particular problem would be welcome.

 ### Debugging